The definitive guide to leads to business

 Diagrama conceptual de una máquina de conversión de leads, mostrando engranajes que representan marketing, ventas y automatización.

-The Revenue Operations (RevOps) approach: full alignment
+The Revenue Operations (RevOps) approach: everyone aligned

 Automation: your best employee, 24/7